Back to blog

 • Earnings calls and investor updates.
 Public companies telegraph their priorities quarterly.
 Mentions of “efficiency,” “AI adoption,” or “go-to-market optimization” are direct buying signals.

 • Tech stack changes.
-A company removing a competitor from their stack (visible via job postings, BuiltWith, or G2 reviews) is either unhappy or consolidating.
+A company removing a competitor from their stack, visible via job postings or public reviews, is either unhappy or consolidating.

 • LinkedIn activity.
 A prospect posting about a specific challenge or engaging with content in your space signals active interest in the topic.